These Chennai boys will give you no SaaS

 Still in his 20s, he decided to come back to India, a rather bold move.

 The immediate aftermath of that decision felt less rewarding though.
 “After I came back, I was miserable.
-I had lost eight months of my life when Covid hit; everyone did.
-It was the first time I didn’t have a job.”
-Hitting that low point spurred him to think about what he wanted to do.
+My first idea was to launch an EV startup and then Covid hit, and I put the plan to rest.
+It was the first time I didn’t have anything to do.”
+Hitting that low point spurred him to think about what he wanted to do next.

-“That downtime really helped me put visors on and figure out where to go and how to get there.
-I was able to create a direction for myself.
-I knew I wanted to start my own company.”
+“That downtime really helped me put my visors on and figure out what I wanted to do next and how I can achieve that.
+I knew then that I wanted to start a company.”

 Siddharth met Ajay while in the US.
 Both had studied at Northwestern University and shared a connection of being from Chennai.
 That friendship turned out to be a building block for Spendflo.